AresMUSH/aresmush/plugins/manage/help/en/git.md

 The "git" command is used to access the server's version control commands.
 See the aresmush.com tutorial on "Using GitHub" for more information about how this can work.

+> Note: You won't be able to use any git commands that require a password, like pushing to the server.

 `git <command>` - Issues a git command to the server.